 - Judge at least one round at an online APDA tournament

 - Can be excused for time zone, internet access and work schedules

-- Participating in at least one self-scheduled practice round per week
+- Attend at least one practice per week

 - Write at least one new case, following the new Debate-a-base process